rkgallaway/module-7/curriculum/class-31/lab/README.md

 1. Implement the React `context` API for defining `settings` across the entire application.
    - Create React Context for managing application display settings and provide this at the application level.
-   - Manually set (hard code) the following state settings in the context provider's state, they should not be changeable.
+   - Add the following defaults to the context provider's state, they will not be changeable in this lab.
      - Display three items.
      - Hide completed items using a boolean.
      - Define "difficulty" as a default sort word to *optionally* use in the stretch goal.